Musalaha: Women

-Musalaha has established a network of women's groups, that bring together Israeli and Palestinian women for fellowship, relationship-building, and reconciliation training.
-They have a number of annual conferences and seminars that focus on intensive reconciliation training.
+Musalaha believes in gender equality and facilitating women towards leadership positions in the Middle East.
+Musalaha runs two women projects; one cross-border Israeli-Palestinian project that begins with the Desert Encounters, goes through reconciliation teachings over the course of 6 weekend meetings and concludes with joint outreach initiatives.
+The other project remains uni-national, as it brings Christian and Muslim Palestinian women together over 6 meetings, educating them in reconciliation and c-advocacy in their communities.
 These women are also encouraged to undertake their own reconciliation activities, as well as humanitarian outreach projects.
 The focus on women stems from a recognition that they serve as agents of change in their communities, and have significant influence in their capacity as mothers and wives, as well as working members of both the Israeli and Palestinian societies.